vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-compass/index.md

 So what is your real job here?
 It's not just to be the technical expert.
 It's to stand in the middle of this tension and facilitate a conscious, deliberate choice.
 You do this by making the trade-offs explicit.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *I've seen too many projects fail because they never had the hard conversation.
+I've seen too many projects fail because they never had the hard conversation.
 The business wanted one thing, the engineers wanted another, and instead of forcing a decision, they tried to do both and ended up with a mess.
 Your first job as an architect is to force that conversation to happen, and naming the Quality Attributes is how you start.
-It gives you a professional vocabulary to turn a vague cloud of anxiety into a concrete list of trade-offs that can be properly debated.*
+It gives you a professional vocabulary to turn a vague cloud of anxiety into a concrete list of trade-offs that can be properly debated.
+{{< /note >}}

 You have to translate the technical risks into business impact.
 What is the actual cost to the business if the site goes down during the sale?
 Is it a few thousand dollars in lost revenue, or is it a catastrophic loss of user trust that kills the company before it even starts?
 You need to find out.
 What is the real risk of missing the CEO's deadline?
 Will a competitor gain a permanent, insurmountable foothold?
 Or is the date just an arbitrary goal?